fogg-lab/transcriptomic-data-integrator/README.md

 # transcriptomics-data-query-and-retrieval
-A collection of convenience functions to search, retrieve, and prepare transcriptomics data from GEO and GDC.
+Search, retrieve, and prepare transcriptomics data from GEO and GDC (development in progress).

 ## Prerequisites
 - Python 3.7 or higher.